adbar/trafilatura/docs/index.rst

 Software ecosystem
 ~~~~~~~~~~~~~~~~~~

-Case studies and publications are listed on the `Used By documentation page <used-by.html>`_.

 Jointly developed plugins and additional packages also contribute to the field of web data extraction and analysis: